When the road begins to rise, you can rely on a Shimano Alivio Revo 7-Speed Twist shifters and a Tourney derailleur to provide the right gear.

 This type of bike is built for comfort over short to medium distances such as for a work commute, running errands around town, or a ride a light ride along a local bike path.

 Because comfort bikes typically have a higher base weight, they are best for riding on flat terrain.
+They are also a great choice for anyone with lower back pain thanks to the upright riding positon.

 Many people can be put off of cycling by the aggressive positioning typically seen in road cycling, or the energy-sapping demands of mountain biking.
 The upright, ergonomic position of riding a comfort bicycle is, therefore, the most important factor in their appeal.